AnaviTechnology/anavi-docs/anavi-infrared-phat/anavi-infrared-phat.md

 ### Sensors

-It is mandatory to enable **I2C** to use any of the sensors supported by ANAVI Infrared pHAT Raspberry Pi HAT.
+It is mandatory to enable **I2C** to use any of the sensors supported by ANAVI Infrared pHAT.

 #### Temperature Sensor (BMP180)